Child labour in cocoa production: Income

 Income from the cocoa industry for small cocoa farmers is not stable because when the market price of cocoa is low, the price paid to each link in the industry decreases and cocoa farmers who produce raw products get very little in the chain.
 To keep the cost of cocoa low, cocoa farmers seek the cheapest labour to make a profit.
 In Africa, a cocoa labourer can only make less than 2 dollars per day, which is below the poverty line.
-Child labourers between the ages 12 to 15 in the cocoa industry work as much as an adult labourer, but they are paid less than adults.
+Child labourers between the ages of 12 and 15 in the cocoa industry work as much as an adult labourer, but they are paid less than adults.
 Children in cocoa growing areas face the realities of rural poverty (scarcity of land, food insecurity, lack of education infrastructure, access to potable water, poor health services, etc.).
 The regular practice of children working on cocoa farms is often a natural way of life for cocoa farmers who, for a variety of reasons, want to train their children and at the same time use them to reduce labour costs on the family's farm.

 Child labour definition

 The International Labour Organization (ILO) defines child labour as work that "is mentally, physically, socially or morally dangerous and harmful to children; and interferes with their schooling by depriving them of the opportunity to attend school; by obliging them to leave school prematurely; or by requiring them to attempt to combine school attendance with excessively long and heavy work."
 Not all work that children do is child labour.
 Work done that is not detrimental to children's health, development or schooling is beneficial because it allows children to develop skills, gain experience and prepare them for future positions; these are not considered child labour or abuse.

 The forms of child labour related to cocoa production includes parents putting their children to work and keeping them out of school to reduce labour cost on family farms.
 Most children who work on cocoa farms do so within their family structure.
 However, this does not mean they are not exposed to hazards, and, beyond these situations, illegal and exploitative practices also exist.
-Studies suggest that in Ghana and Cote d’Ivoire’s cocoa sector roughly 1% of children in child labour could be in, or at risk of, forced labour.
+Studies suggest that in Ghana and Cote d’Ivoire's cocoa sector roughly 1% of children in child labour could be in, or at risk of, forced labour.

-The United Nations declared 2021 as the International Year for the Elimination of Child Labour, and declared September 5 to be "Labour Day".
+The United Nations declared 2021 as the International Year for the Elimination of Child Labour, and declared 5 September to be "Labour Day".